dlebauer/intro-python/README.md

 ## Lesson 7:

-Today we continued working through the pgzero tutorials - and learned how to get the alien to make a sound Answers to questions in todays class
+Today we continued working through the pgzero tutorials - and learned how to get the alien to make a sound Answers to questions in todays class are below.

+1. What is that IDE some students were using that looked so much easier to use than PyCharm or Spyder?
+  - I just learned about this last week - it is called 'Mu' and it is designed specifically to make it easier to learn (by hiding all of the fancy stuff that PyCharm and Spyder offer).
+It is pre-configured for learning with pgzero!!!
+  - You can download it from https://codewith.mu/
-1. How to change the background color?
+2. How to change the background color?
   - add `screen.fill((255, 87, 51))` to turn the background red
   - The three numbers `(255, 87, 51)` refer to the red, green, and blue content on a scale of 0-255.
      - You can find the three numbers required for any particular by googling "color picker" https://www.google.com/search?q=color+picker

-2. How to have the alien chase the mouse?
+3. How to have the alien chase the mouse?
    - Add `animate(alien, pos = pos, duration = 1, tween = 'bounce_end')` to the function `on_mouse_down`, e.g.:

 ```python